stevegt/grid-cli/v2/doc/348-trienode.md

     - Facilitates modular design by separating concerns within handlers.
     - Different aspects of a requested action can be handled by separate, dedicated handlers.

+4. **Reputation Accounting**:
+    - Allows the system to track the performance of each handler.
+    - Decision-making can be improved by considering the reputation of handlers, selecting or prioritizing those with better track records.

 ### Cons

 1. **Complexity**: